|Antique Nysilk brand skirt braid, part of a spool of 72 yards|

 Who owned the spool?
 Here I can speculate based on the tear in the label over the hole that runs through the spool, meaning that the spool had likely been strung on a bar, so someone could unreel and cut what was needed.
 Was the skirt braid an inhabitant of a dressmaker's shop?

 The Delineator ad shows that it was sold in small packages of a few yards.
-This would be convenient for selling in a store to home seamstress purchases, although larger amounts might be sold from the spool, mounted with other trims and notions in a shop or department store, too.
+This would be convenient for selling in a store to home seamstress purchasers, although larger amounts might be sold from the spool, mounted with other trims and notions in a shop or department store, too.

 Here's the printed record, again.
 A little too laudatory, perhaps, but still: "The main product consists of shoe laces...but a great many skirt braids are made, which can be found on sale in nearly every retail store in the country".
 (Historical and Biographical Annals of Berks County, Pennsylvania, by Martin Luther Montgomery, 1909, p.
 284.)
 So its original home was likely in a store or dressmaker.

 The ad's presence in The Delineator means it was marketed to home seamstresses, but women who purchased skirts readymade that lacked the binding could have it added, as the ad recommended.
-Home seamstresses could

 About the Maker

 The Narrow Fabric Company in Reading, PA was founded by Henry Janssen and Ferdinand Thun in 1900 to make brush braid, elastic for garters, shoelaces and other braids.
-Built on a first, successful company the pair started in the 1890s, it was even more successful.
+Built on a first, successful company the pair started in the 1890s, the new company was even more successful.
 The company was part of what became the Wyomissing Industries, which included Berkshire Knitting Mills, the originator of the fully fashioned hosiery knitting machine.

 For those of you interested in the history of textiles, the history of progressive worker relations and of planned communities, see the article "Two Gentlemen of Vision" by Alan Tabachnick in Pennsylvania Heritage" magazine, summer 1991.
 Sadly, it closed around 1991, a victim of outsourcing and less expensive imports.
 Its struggle for survival is chronicled in a moving little article blandly titled "Narrow Fabric Closes" in the Reading Eagle newspaper.